- News

 Conclusion

-Overall, the full-scale Russian aggression against Ukraine, which has lasted for more than two years, continues to have a serious adverse impact on M&A. In these circumstances, parties are advised to carefully consider all the war-related aspects when planning and implementing a transaction in order to adequately address, limit or allocate the relevant risks.
+Overall, the Russian full-scale invasion of Ukraine, which has lasted for more than three years to date, continues to have a serious, adverse impact on M&A. In these circumstances, parties are advised to carefully consider all war-related aspects when planning and implementing a transaction in order to adequately address, limit, or allocate relevant risks.

-At the same time, recent attempts to envisage a peaceful resolution of the war give a certain amount of hope.
-And, depending on the outcome of the war, the impending post-war reconstruction of Ukraine may open up immense investment opportunities for existing and potential foreign investors, which will undoubtedly provide positive perspectives for future M&A deals In Ukraine.
+At the same time, recent attempts by the Trump II administration and other state actors from the EU to bring the war to an end, however unbalanced they are, increase the chances for a return to some normality in the not-so-distant future.
+And, depending on the outcome of the war, the impending post-war reconstruction of Ukraine may open up immense investment opportunities for existing and potential foreign investors, which will undoubtedly provide positive prospects for future M&A deals.

 -